eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ![](static/webui/submission_dialog.png)

-Clicking on _Publish Data_ the user agrees to publish the data.
-After the submission and the quality check process, as soon as the data will be processed into the OCDB by an OCDB administrator, submissions become publically available, if agreed by the user.
+By clicking on _Publish Data_ the user agrees to publish the data.
+After going through an automated quality check and being processed by an OCDB administrator (admin action _Process Submission into DB_), submissions become publically available.
 Selecting a date in _Publication Date_ will delay the publication of the data belonging to this submission.
 Data for which the publication is not agreed are ingested into the Database but accessible only to the Database administrators and the owner of the data.
 An agreement to publish can also be provided or rejected anytime in the future by